Why Does My Parlor Palm Have Yellow Leaves? (6 Causes)

 Use Fungicide

 Fungicide will kill most of the fungus off of your parlor palm.
-While using fungicide, it is important to prune and throw away any infected leaves to stop the spread of the fungus.
+While using fungicides, it is important to prune and throw away any infected leaves to stop the spread of the fungus.

 Diagnosing Your Parlor Palm’s Yellow Leaves

 There are several reasons why your parlor palm has yellow leaves.
-Finding the reason may be more difficult than the solution, so it is important to find out why before you mistreat your plant.
+Finding the reason may be more difficult than the solution, so it is important to discover why before mistreating your plant.

-When it comes to your parlor palm, the first indicator that something is wrong is by checking for discoloration in its leaves.
+It is essential to constantly inspect your plant for any problems before it becomes too late for your parlor palm.
+When it comes to your parlor palm, the first indicator that something is wrong is checking for discoloration in its leaves.

 If your palm’s leaves are yellowing, there is most likely an issue in the soil, water, sun, or an infestation.
 To find out what is happening with your parlor palm, check for the following:

-• Check if it is getting too much sunlight.
+- Check if it is getting too much sunlight.
 It must get indirect light through a window.
-However, if the palm is on your porch where light is bright and often, this may be your problem.
+However, if the palm is on your porch where the light is bright and often, this may be your problem.

-After checking why your parlor palm’s leaves are yellowing, you can properly treat your parlor palm so it can look bright and green once again.
+After checking why your parlor palm’s leaves are yellowing, you can properly treat it to look bright and green again.